Founded 2016 · DPOS exempt status granted September 7, 2016 · §12-59-104(1)(j) C.R.S.

 The Sassafras and Maple Research Foundation

 The first nonpartisan civic-education trade school in the United States.
+Granted Colorado DPOS exempt status on September 7, 2016.
 Built on a single premise: civic incompetence is a curriculum problem, not a personality problem.

-The Sassafras and Maple Research Foundation (SMRF) was founded in 2016 by Imran Cooper and registered with the Colorado Department of Higher Education, Division of Private Occupational Schools.
+The Sassafras and Maple Research Foundation (SMRF) was founded in 2016 by Imran Stanton Cooper.
+On September 7, 2016, SMRF was granted exempt status under Colorado Revised Statutes §12-59-104(1)(j) by Division Director Lorna Candler of the Colorado Department of Higher Education, Division of Private Occupational Schools, under Governor John Hickenlooper.
 SMRF is the first nonpartisan civic-education trade school in the United States.
 The premise: citizens who cannot read a ballot, cannot track an appropriations rider, cannot name their state legislators, are not lazy.
 They are unschooled.
 The schooling is missing because the institutions that built it sold their seats to consultants who profit when the public stays unschooled.
-SMRF was built to teach the procedural literacy those institutions stopped teaching — and to teach it through the operational tasks that require it, not through abstraction.
+SMRF was built to teach the procedural literacy those institutions stopped teaching, and to teach it through the operational tasks that require it, not through abstraction.

 What SMRF Is